djgrove/djgrove.github.io/about.md

 ### A Few Things

-I like to run.
+I love to run.

-I like to run so much, in fact, .
-It keeps me quite busy, but I am challenged to become my best self each day as I pursue my athletic goals alongside my academic goals.
+I love to run so much, in fact, that I compete in track and cross country at Cal Poly.
+It keeps me quite busy, but it challenges me to present my best self each day to achieve success individually and with my teammates.

-Other favorite activities of mine include listening to music, playing guitar, nonfiction reading, .
+Other favorite activities of mine include listening to music, playing guitar, chess, nonfiction reading, and [Rocket League](http://store.steampowered.com/app/252950/) (the greatest time-waster ever made).

 ### Contact me

-Below
+Included in the page footer are links to my public GitHub account as well as my LinkedIn.
+The majority of my coursework from Cal Poly is kept within private repositories to protect academic integrity.
+It is available upon request.